HOW DO I PLACE AN ORDER?

 WHAT IS PLASMA BONDING?

-Plasma bonding involves using a plasma cleaner to produce reactive oxygen species on the surface of both the neuron device and glass.
-In addition to cleaning the glass and neuron device, the plasma cleaner also sterilizes.
-After treating with plasma when the neuron device comes in contact with the glass it forms a tight irreversible bond.
+Plasma bonding involves using a plasma cleaner to produce reactive oxygen species on the surface of both the Silicone Device and glass.
+In addition to cleaning the glass and Silicone Device, the plasma cleaner also sterilizes.
+After treating with plasma when the Silicone Device comes in contact with the glass it forms a tight irreversible bond.
 Plasma treating also makes the surfaces hydrophilic, thereby facilitating the introduction of liquids into the device.
-We typically recommend the Harrick plasma cleaner.
+The use of a plasma cleaner is only relevant for the Silicone Devices, and not the XonaChips.

 DO I NEED A PLASMA CLEANER?